Skye-XD/desktop-icons-ng/widgets/Widget_API.md

   - locale changes
 - Prefer shipping all JS/CSS locally; do not rely on remote `<script src=...>`.
 - If you adopt `ding-client.js`, it can hide most of the plumbing above (instance routing, config access, event subscriptions, backend IPC) so your widget code stays focused on UI logic; using it is optional but recommended for consistency.
+- For purely visual reactions to host state, you can skip JavaScript entirely and include `widgets/ding-widget.css`, which already responds to theme, edit/selection state, reduced motion, and direction changes (see [Optional helper stylesheet](#optional-helper-stylesheet-ding-widgetcss)).